Matheusutino/CaptchaRecognition/README.md

 The model used was based on ResNet, specifically using the residual block as a reference, which has good robustness with skip connections.
 Other networks were tested, but the ResNet-based model performed the best.

 ## Results

+In this case, we will initially analyze using only the original soft and hard datasets and then the combination of both.

+Starting with the soft set, an overall accuracy of 0.843 was achieved and for each character, it was 0.962, which represents an acceptable rate given the difficulty of the task.
+While for the hard set, it was 0.835 and for each character, it was 0.959, slightly lower due to the greater difficulty of the captchas.

+In all sets, it can be seen through the confusion matrix that the main challenge of the model is to distinguish the characters ('o' and '0'), ('l' and '1'), as they are really similar and their distinction is not so simple.
+This can also be noted by the lower precision, recall, and f1-score for these characters.

+After that, I used the approach of combining the soft and hard datasets to have more training and validation instances and try to obtain a more robust model.
+The result was really surprising, where the overall accuracy was increased to 0.911 for soft and hard test datasets, representing a significant improvement.
+In addition, the accuracy for the characters was 0.959 for soft test dataset and 0.980 for hard test dataset.

+It is noted that this is also a complex task because an error in a single character of the captcha already makes it incorrect.
+Therefore, the overall accuracy of the model will always be lower than the accuracy for the characters.

+Thus, it is noted that with a larger number of data, the model can generalize better and capture the nuances of the problem.
+And the model was able to identify the number of digits in each captcha accurately.

+For a better visualization of the data you can see the notebook.

+## Limitations

+The approach I used has a significant limitation since it does not work for a generic captcha of any size N. The model needs to know the maximum number of characters in the captcha.

+Furthermore, even assuming that the maximum number of digits in the captcha is known, there would be a significant problem.
+For each additional digit added, there would be 37 more elements in the output vector, greatly increasing the dimensionality and consequently making it difficult for the network to converge.

+## Conclusion

+We noticed that the model has limitations, as described earlier, but for the proposed problem of captchas with 4 or 5 characters, the model performed satisfactorily.
+For better accuracy, the hyperparameters and network architecture could be explored further, as well as using pre-trained networks.

+Additionally, we noticed that the main error of the network is in distinguishing the characters ("0", "o") and ("l" and "i"), as they are really similar.
+One approach would be to obtain more examples that use these characters to obtain a better and more robust model, which would likely greatly improve performance.